salaivv/blender-freecad-live-link/README.md

 ## Usage

 Once you have installed the scripts, open a model in FreeCAD and also keep Blender running.
 Click on the _Blender_ menu in FreeCAD menu bar and click _Export to Blender_.
 The model will be exported and imported into the running instance of Blender automatically.

+## Notes

+_Software Versions: FreeCAD 0.20.2 and Blender 3.3 LTS (3.3.7).
+Kindly use these versions if you face any issues._